paul0pv/paul0pv/README.md

 ## Hi there! 👋

-I'm **Paulo Panduro**, a telecommunications engineer passionate about bridging the gap between network infrastructure and software solutions.
-I specialize in developing applications that support communication systems, IoT deployments, and network automation.
+I'm **Paulo Panduro**, a telecommunications engineer passionate about bridging the gap between network infrastructure and software solutions, with a cup of coffee by my side ☕.

 ## About Me